MicrosoftDocs/powerbi-docs/articles/powerbi-service-govus-signup.md

 > **Note:** These steps should be performed by the portal administrator.

 1. Go to [https://products.office.com/en-us/government/office-365-web-services-for-government](https://products.office.com/en-us/government/office-365-web-services-for-government).
-Note: if you don't wish to sign up for Office Government Cloud at this time, please reach out to your sales representative.
+Note: if you don't want to sign up for Office Government Cloud at this time, please reach out to your sales representative.

 2. Select Office G3 and complete the form for an Office trial